mrtnrdl/mrtnrdl.github.io/_posts/2019-01-10-recently-read-books.md

 # the every computer performance book by Bob Wescott

-i've revisited that one due to work-requirements and i needed to refresh my knowledge about that a bit. i consider this one of the best (because technology-agnostic) books about performance engineering i've read so far. bob does an amazing job of conveying the *core* knowledge that helps developers in their quest for performant applications.
+i've revisited that one due to work-requirements and i needed to refresh my knowledge on that topic a bit.

+i consider this one of the best (because technology-agnostic) books about performance engineering i've read so far. bob does an amazing job of conveying the *core* knowledge that helps developers in their quest for performant applications.

 # Deep Work: Rules for Focused Success in a Distracted World by Cal Newport